Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: Conclusion

 \section{Conclusion}

-In this paper, we developed \Name, a novel local-cloud LLM inference offloading system designed specifically for multi-modal, multi-task, and multi-dialogue scenarios.
-We formulated the joint LLM and modality selection process as a resource-constrained reinforcement learning (RCRL) problem that maximizes long-term cumulative reward (response quality, latency, and usage cost) under practical user-defined constraints.
-Additionally, we curated a novel dataset, \DatasetName, enabling evaluation of \Name system performance across various configurations of modality availability, tasks and dialogues, resource constraints, and LLM response qualities.
+In this paper, we developed \Name, a novel device-cloud LLM inference offloading system designed specifically for multi-modal, multi-task, and multi-turn conversation scenarios.
+We formulated the joint LLM and modality selection process as a resource-constrained reinforcement learning (RCRL) problem that maximizes long-term cumulative reward (response quality, latency, and usage cost) under practical user-specified resource budgets.
+Additionally, we curated a novel dataset, \DatasetName, enabling evaluation of \Name system performance across various configurations of modality availability, tasks, conversation turns, resource constraints, and LLM response qualities.
 We demonstrated improvements in the overall reward obtained by \Name over several baselines.
-Future research will investigate multi-user collaborative inference through resource sharing and examine multi-server adaptive selection based on latency, cost, and other considerations.

-\begin{acks} This work was supported in part by the National Science Foundation (NSF) under grant CPS-2313109, by the Office of Naval Research (ONR) under grant N00014-23-C-1016, by the Air Force Office of Scientific Research (AFOSR) under grant FA9550-24-1-0083, and by NVIDIA's Academic Grant Program. \end{acks}
+Future work will extend the policy state with dynamic device- and cloud-side runtime conditions, including on-device compute, memory, and battery availability, network round-trip times and bandwidth, and provider-side load and throttling, to enable proactive rather than reactive adaptation.

+\begin{IEEEbiography} [{ }] {Liangqi Yuan} (Student Member, IEEE) received the B.E. degree in Photo-electronic Information Science and Engineering from Beijing Information Science and Technology University, Beijing, China, in 2020, and the M.S. degree in Electrical and Computer Engineering from Oakland University, Rochester, MI, USA, in 2022.
+He is currently pursuing the Ph.D. degree in Electrical and Computer Engineering in the School of Electrical and Computer Engineering at Purdue University, West Lafayette, IN, USA.
+His research interests include multimodal learning, mobile computing, and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }] {Dong-Jun Han} (Member, IEEE) received the B.S. degree in mathematics and electrical engineering and the M.S. and Ph.D. degrees in electrical engineering from Korea Advanced Institute of Science and Technology (KAIST), South Korea, in 2016, 2018, and 2022, respectively.
+He is currently an Assistant Professor with the Department of Computer Science and Engineering, Yonsei University, South Korea.
+His research interests include the intersection of communications, networking, and machine learning, specifically in distributed/federated machine learning and network optimization. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Shiqiang Wang} (Fellow, IEEE) is a Professor of Artificial Intelligence in the Department of Computer Science, University of Exeter, United Kingdom.
+He was a researcher at IBM T. J. Watson Research Center, NY, United States until Oct.
+2025.
+He received his Ph.D. from Imperial College London, United Kingdom, in 2015.
+His research focuses on the intersection of artificial intelligence (AI), distributed computing, and optimization, with a broad range of applications including large language models (LLMs), agentic AI, efficient model training and inference, and AI in distributed systems.
+He received the IEEE Communications Society (ComSoc) Leonard G. Abraham Prize in 2021, IEEE ComSoc Best Young Professional Award in Industry in 2021, Best Paper Runner-Up of ACM MobiHoc 2025, IBM Outstanding Technical Achievement Awards (OTAA) in 2019, 2021, 2022, and 2023, and multiple Invention Achievement Awards from IBM since 2016.
+He is an IEEE Fellow in the Class of 2026. \end{IEEEbiography}